IsFariza/assignment-4-DAA/README.md

 - The number of relaxations matched the number of edges, proving that every connection was processed exactly once.
 - So the performace grew linearly with input size, confirming good scalability and O(V+E) complexity

+## Bottlenecks and Structural Effects

+### SCC :
+The main bottleneck is performing two full DFS traversals.
+Denser graphs increased DFS visits and stack operations proportionally.
+Graphs with large SCCs took more runtime, but overall growth remained linear.

+### Topological Sort:
+The bottleneck is updating in-degree counts and queue operations.
+Denser graphs caused more in-degree updates, but each vertex and edge was processed once, so performance grew linearly anyway.

+### Shortest/Longest Paths:
+The main cost was because of  edge relaxations.
+In dense DAGs, relaxations increased since every vertex had many outgoing edges.
+But because each edge is only processed once, runtime still O(V+E).
+Graphs with longer chains of nodes (deeper topological order) took slightly more time, but nothing major.

 ## Conclusion
 All algorithms showed linear growth in metrics, which matches with their theoretical time complexities O(V+E).There were no incorrect results in any dataset.